rakesh-negit/utilities-solution-data-automation/README.md

 #Solution Data Automation Reporting Tools
 Collection of ArcGIS for Utilities and ArcGIS for Telecommunication solutions

 Collection of Python tools to quickly create reports about your organization's assets and service area.
-These tools are used with the ArcGIS REST API for ArcGIS Server, ArcGIS Online, and ArcGIS WebMap JSON.
+These tools are used with [ArcRest](https://github.com/Esri/ArcREST) publish, manage and delete content from your ArcGIS Organization.

 [View a completed report](http://www.arcgis.com/home/webmap/viewer.html?webmap=f2cf26f0a3bf48a58c7bd9f80294d471)